MichaelWStuart/URL_shortener/README.md

 **Instructions:**

--Input URL to be shortened
+*Input URL to be shortened
--Receive shortened URL
+*Receive shortened URL